theblockstalk/upgradeable-proxy/README.md

 #### 3.3.3 Still to research

 **TODO:**
-* finish initialize tests
-* apply any intialize() functions to ownable contract as well
-* test change order of events
 * test using libraries
-* changing from/to using payable keyword
-* check that sending Ether works
 * Change access modifier pure to view.
 * Test upgradeability of data structures: strings, mappings, structs, arrays
 * upgrade a contract twice with many things that can be upgraded upgraded